Special Student Program

 What Type of Special Student Am I?

-There are several types of Special Students coordinated through Brown University Continuing Education:
+There are several types of Special Students coordinated through Brown University School of Professional Studies:

 - Post-baccalaureate undergraduate students: For adults holding at least a baccalaureate degree (BA or BS) who wish to take a course either for undergraduate credit or as an undergraduate auditor.
 This type of special student includes Brown employees who wish to take a non-work-related undergraduate course.